Sheltering-in-place during a global pandemic can be hard for anyone but it is particulalry hard for older adults with limited mobility and resources.

 “The first telecommuting program I worked on as part of a steering committee was in 1992.
 Now, we’re finally really telecommuting (referring to so many businesses requiring employees to work from home during the pandemic, in many cases, indefinitely) although we’ve had this ability all this time to do a lot more.”

 Even though she’s connected online, Leia says she still feels alone.
 While a driver doesn’t come into her apartment anymore to store the meals in her refrigerator and chat with her, part of pandemic safety protocols, he, instead, leaves the meals at her door, knocks, steps back down the long hallway and waits for her to open her door.
-They talk briefly form a distance.
+They talk briefly from a distance.

 “It’s not very easy for us to get around if we’re disabled or for elders, who also have some problems getting around,” Leia explains.
 “And now with sheltering in place, and other people that we might have been visiting and having some interaction with are sheltering in place too.
 And if we’re disabled or older, it’s probably smart to protect our immune systems a little bit more and do that shelter in place.
 That’s what’s great about Meals on Wheels is that your essential workers, deliver meals in their PPE, making sure our nutritional needs are taken care of.”